baogegeJiang/Array-assisted-Phase-Picker/README.md

 ```
 rms of lon/lat is the loction rms from the data log's GPS loction (not necessary, you can only set to 0 )
  (2) file path function:
- write a funciton in names.py that return the sacFileNames list according to the input(net/station/comp/date). we give an example:
+ write a funciton that return the sacFileNames list according to the input(net/station/comp/date). we give an example:
 ```python
 def FileName(net, station, comp, YmdHMSJ):
     sacFileNames = list()